MicrosoftDocs/SupportArticles-docs/support/windows-client/deployment/bitlocker-too-many-pin-entry-attempts.md

 - Input the BitLocker recovery key.
 - Wait until the unlock period expires, and then enter the correct PIN.
 - Reinstall the operating system, and then reset the TPM chip.
 - Unlock the drive or turn off BitLocker.
-To do this, follow these steps:
+To do it, follow these steps:

   1. At the BitLocker entry screen, press ESC to access other recovery options.
   2. Select the command prompt option.
-  3. Enter **Manage-bde** to either unlock the system drive or turn off BitLocker.
-To do this, enter the appropriate command, and then press Enter:
+  3. Enter **`Manage-bde`** to either unlock the system drive or turn off BitLocker.
+To do it, enter the appropriate command, and then press Enter:

      Unlock the system drive: